ckshang/CoPSL/README.md

 # CoPSL

-This is the code of paper: **Collaborative Pareto Set Learning in Multiple Multi-Objective Optimization Problems**.
+Code for IJCNN2024 Paper: **Collaborative Pareto Set Learning in Multiple Multi-Objective Optimization Problems**.

 The code is mainly designed to be simple and readable, it contains: